beausievers/SAMPL/README.md

 This repository contains code for running the simulations and analyses described in the paper "SAMPL: The Spreading Activation and Memory PLasticity Model," available at: https://www.biorxiv.org/content/10.1101/778563v1

-This repository does **NOT** contain the [word2vec embedding of the Google News Dataset](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing), which is required to run the simulation of Anderson, Bjork, and Bjork (1994) and the two-agent memory convergence simulation.
+This repository does **NOT** contain the [word2vec embedding of the Google News Dataset](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing), which is required to run the Anderson, Bjork, and Bjork (1994) and two-agent memory convergence simulations.
 Before running these simulations, place the Google News embedding file in the `/data` directory.

 ## Requirements